techproed-project/joyful-campus-frontend/README.md

-# IT Mastery School
+# Joyful Campus

-This project has been developed by students of B130, B131, B158, B169, B218 batches
+This project has been developed by students of B153 B154, B155, B156, B178 batches

 ## API
 * **Base URL:** https://mycampusmates.com/app